jofaval/fusa-period-tracking/README.md

 ### Roadmap
 [↑ To the section](#product)

-It is specified, visible and up-to-date at the [Github Projects](https://github.com/users/jofaval/projects/1/views/7).
+It is specified, visible and up-to-date at the [Github's Project](https://github.com/users/jofaval/projects/1/views/7).

 ## Deployment
 [↑ Table of contents](#contents)